nezzzumi/navicat-dump/README.md

 # Navicat Dumper

-This tool dumps Navicat database connections saved in the computer registries, including passwords in plain text.
+This tool dumps Navicat database connections stored in the computer registries, including passwords in plain text.

 > Tested on Windows, with Navicat 15 and MySQL connections.